Jeongja-dong, Suwon: Housing

-The neighbourhood of houses immediately east of SK Sky View Apartments has been cleared for construction of GS North Suwon Xi Apartments, which are due to open in March 2024.
+As is typical of urban South Korea, Suwon has many apartment complexes.
+The city has been affected greatly by real estate price fluctuations.

 Facilities

 Jeongja-dong has a major sports centre—Life Sports—with multiple swimming pools, a gym, and other leisure facilities, e.g., a sauna.
 There are also a trampoline centre (Jumping Park) and a roller skating centre (Roller Park), both for children.

 The 1250-seat performing arts centre Suwon SK Artrium opened in 2014 beside SK Sky View Apartments in northern Jeongja-1-dong.

 Starfield, a large entertainment, dining, and shopping mall, is under construction in southern Jeongja-2-dong, and is expected to open by early 2024.
+Other shopping facilities are centred around two main parts of Jeongja-3-dong: near the fire station, and by the railway between Sungkyunkwan University and Hwaseo stations, where there is a branch of Lotte Mart.

 Suwon Central Police Station, Suwon Fire Station, and the main Suwon Post Office are all in Jeongja-3-dong.

-Shopping facilities are centred around two main parts of Jeongja-3-dong: near the fire station, and by the railway between Sungkyunkwan University and Hwaseo Stations, where there is a branch of Lotte Mart.